Alcohol/Drug Impact in Texas

 Texas is an interesting state because it is made up of several large towns or cities widely separated by vast distances.
-Between these larger urban centers are a variety of small towns, many of which have their own high-quality rehabs.
-However, it’s worth understanding more about the rehab centers in Texas’ five largest cities – Houston, San Antonio, Dallas, Austin, and Fort Worth.
+Between these larger urban centers are a variety of small towns, many of which have high-quality rehabs.
+However, it’s worth understanding more about the rehab centers in Texas’ five largest cities of Houston, San Antonio, Dallas, Austin, and Fort Worth.

 Texas, a heavily Christian state, also has access to spiritual and faith-based rehab centers.
 These focus on using a connection with a higher power to succeed.
 You don’t have to be Christian to attend, but having some form of faith is helpful.
 The great thing about long-term rehab centers is that they are open to anybody who needs help, making them inclusive and helpful for anyone experiencing a drug or mental health issue.

 Insurance is one of the most important aspects of your long-term drug rehab, and there are a variety of options for you in Texas.
-Rather than taking a comprehensive look at every provider and every coverage option, we are going to take a look at a typical Aetna plan, as displayed in their plan brochure.
-Again, our examination of Aetna’s plan is not an endorsement for their services, but simply an informative look at typical coverage that may help you in proceeding forward with treatment..
+Rather than taking a comprehensive look at every provider and every coverage option, we are going to take a look at a typical Aetna plan, as displayed in its plan brochure.

 Beyond their coverage of addiction, Aetna also offers a depression coverage program for people who have co-occurring disorders and a substance abuse program that is designed to help manage your addiction symptoms.
 Some plans also include a health savings account, which will allow you to put aside tax-free money to pay for your health coverage.

-Long-Term Rehab Can Help Heal Your Mind And Body
+Long-Term Drug Rehab Can Heal Your Body, Mind, And Spirit

-At TreehouseRehab.org, we have access to information on hundreds of rehab centers across the state, and we can help you find the one that suits your personal needs.
+Vertava Health of Texas has access to many long-term rehab centers statewide to suit your personal needs at treehouserehab.org.
 Whether you’re a teenager, a mother of four, or a retired bus driver, we can help.
 So please don’t hesitate to contact us today, we are here to help!
+Call (888) 759-5073.